klyse/GoogleHashCode2019/Readme.md

 | big       | 800264 |
 | **TOTAL** | 845889 |

-The score can be checked in the unit test output.
+The score can be checked in the unit test output...

 ## Authors
 VolkmarR: [@VolkmarR](https://github.com/VolkmarR/)